 - independent advice about domestic and sexual violence for victims at high risk of harm

 - support with housing and legal issues, access to benefits, training, employment and finding schools and childcare

 EDAN provides support to women living in Newcastle who are at risk of Domestic Abuse.
 They provide practical and emotional support and run recovery programmes

 Newcastle Women’s Aid offer 1 to 1 or group support to help recover after experiencing domestic abuse.

 Action on Elder Abuse provides information and support to those affected by abuse.
 They have a free confidential helpline.

 Newcastle Talking Therapies help people with problems such as depression, anxiety, stress, anger, fears, bereavement and relationship difficulties.

 Victims First provide help to victims of crime, witnesses, their family, friends and anyone else affected.

 Safeguarding Adults Unit provide advice and support to organisations about policies, procedures and best practice.
-The Safeguarding Adults Unit run a professionals advice line about safeguarding adults which runs Monday-Friday, 9.30am-4.30pm tel 0191 278 8156.
+The Safeguarding Adults Unit run a professionals advice line about safeguarding adults which runs Monday to Friday, 9.30am to 4.30pm tel 0191 278 8156.

 What happens when abuse is reported?